At Snugburys we love being creative and a little bit different!

 The feature is made from approximately 6 tons of straw and 5 tons of steel.

-For the summer we created a ‘DaLICK’ ice cream cone, which along with other donations helped raise over £3,000 for Cancer Research UK!
+For summer 2013 we created a ‘DaLICK’ ice cream cone, which along with other donations helped raise over £3,000 for Cancer Research UK!

 In pursuit of great ice cream . . .